VATSIM-UK/UK-Sector-File/.github/Style Guide.md

 - It should begin with an imperative (a command)
 <br>✅`Fixes #4832 - Update BANBA coords`
 <br>❌`Fixes #4832 - BANBA coords updated`
-- It should be a *brief* description of what the PR (if merged), will do:
+- It should be a description of what the PR (if merged), will do.
+This does not need to be terse, but should not be overly verbose:
 <br>✅`Fixes #5785 - Correct Gatwick (EGKK) top-down order`
 <br>❌`Fixes #5785 - Correct Gatwick (EGKK) top-down order to be TCSW, then TCNE, then TCNS`